Kennybello099/IoTWeatherReporting/README.md

 Enhances accessibility for users with visual impairments by eliminating the need for screen-reading tools.

-**Web Interface:**

-Records and visualizes sensor data in real time.

-Provides a user-friendly dashboard for monitoring environmental conditions.

 **Cross-Language Support:**

 The TTS model supports multiple spoken languages, making the system versatile for global users.